-a.
-If there are sums to which the Owner is properly entitled, such sums shall be placed in escrow by the Agency for the Owner and shall be held in such escrow for a maximum period of two years or until such earlier time as the Owner shall make a claim with the Agency for such.
-Failure of the Owner to claim such balance within the two year period shall automatically result in a forfeiture of such balance to the Agency.
-Any interest accrued or earned on such balance while being held in escrow shall belong to and shall be paid to the Agency whether such balance shall be paid to the Owner or forfeited to the Agency.

-b.
-Sums to which the Owner would be entitled are equal to the Maximum Resale Price of the Unit as calculated in accordance with Section VII(C) minus the total of the First Purchase Money Mortgage, prior liens, costs of foreclosure, assessments, property taxes, and other liens which may have attached against the unit prior to foreclosure, provided such total is less than the Maximum Resale Price.
+- a.
+If there are sums to which the Owner is properly entitled, such sums shall be placed in escrow by the Agency for the Owner.
+Any interest accrued or earned on such balance while being held in escrow shall belong to and shall be paid to the Agency. - b.
+Sums to which the Owner would be entitled are equal to the Maximum Resale Price of the Unit as calculated in accordance with Section VII(C) minus the total of the First Purchase Money Mortgage, prior liens, costs of foreclosure, assessments, property taxes, and other liens which may have attached against the unit prior to foreclosure, provided such total is less than the Maximum Resale Price. - c.

-c.
 This provision is subject, however, to applicable laws of the State of New Jersey governing the distribution and payment of proceeds of foreclosure sales.